keu/docs/learn/connections-postgres.md

 A connection from Airflow to Postgres requires the following information:

-- Host (Endpoint URL or server name for your database)
+- Host (also known as endpoint URL or server name or instance ID)
 - Port (default is 5432)
 - Username
 - Password
 - Schema (default is `public`)

-You can retrieve these values by going to the database console and copying the Host or endpoint URL or server name from your cloud console or database manager.
+The method to retrieve these values will depend on the cloud provider where your Postgres database is hosted.
+You can see the below links to see how to retrieve these values based on your cloud provider:

+- AWS: Connect to Postgres running [on RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToPostgreSQLInstance.html)
+- GCP: Connect to Postgres running [on Cloud SQL](https://cloud.google.com/sql/docs/postgres/connect-instance-local-computer)
+- Azure: Connect to Postgres running on [Azure database](https://learn.microsoft.com/en-us/training/modules/create-connect-to-postgres/4-connect-develop-your-database)

 For this example, let's assume you have a Relational Data Store (RDS) running Postgres in AWS.
 In the AWS console, follow the below steps to retrieve these values:

 1. Go to the [RDS service](https://us-east-2.console.aws.amazon.com/rds/home?region=us-east-2) in your region and select your database.
 2. From the **Connectivity & security** tab, copy the **Endpoint** and **Port**.